 All levels are welcome.

-Come join Ishta Yoga and Meditation class.
-The class is in English.
+Come join for yoga.
+This class in Ishta Yoga will be free and is in English.

-You should wear comfortable clothes (i.e. as if you were to go running), if you do not have a yoga mat, you can borrow one from the studio.
+You should wear comfortable clothes, if you do not have a yoga mat, you can borrow one from the studio.

 About our Teacher